microsoft/vscode-docs/docs/remote/linux.md

 VS Code Insiders also has experimental support for:

-* **Raspbian ARMv7l 32-bit (AArch32)** (Stretch/9+) SSH hosts (Remote - SSH).
-ARMv8l in 32-bit mode (Pi 3/4) also supported.
-ARMv6 used in the Raspberry Pi 1/Zero is not supported.
+* **Raspbian ARMv7l 32-bit (AArch32)** (Stretch/9+) SSH hosts (Remote - SSH) - e.g RPi 2/3/4
-* **Ubuntu ARMv8l 64-bit (AArch64)** (16.04+) SSH hosts (Remote - SSH).
+* **Ubuntu ARMv8l 64-bit (AArch64)** (16.04+) SSH hosts (Remote - SSH) - e.g. Nvidia Jetson Nano.

-However, if you are using a non-standard configuration or downstream distribution, you may run into issues.
-This document provides information on requirements as well as tips to help you get up and running even if your configuration is only community-supported.

 Note that **other extensions may have dependencies** beyond those listed here.
 Some extensions also contain compiled native code that **may not work on Alpine Linux or ARMv7/ARMv8**.
 If you encounter an issue that only occurs with a particular extension, **contact the extension authors** for information on their native dependencies.

+However, if you are using a non-standard configuration or downstream distribution, you may run into issues.
+This document provides information on requirements as well as tips to help you get up and running even if your configuration is only community-supported.

 ## Local Linux prerequisites